mre/endler.dev/content/2025/paolo/index.md

 pipes not properly sealed, joints not aligned correctly, leaks that were only temporarily fixed with instant glue.
 It was messy work.
 Sometimes the machine would even add extra parts that had no purpose: pipes that ended nowhere, or valves that didn't connect to anything.
-These parts wouldn't cause problems, but were hallmarks of bad craftsmanship.
 Over time, Paolo recognized these as signs of the machine at work.
 It was like a fingerprint.